 apple's tim cook speaks out for lgbt rights

-The Chief Executive of the most valuable company in the world criticises anti-lgbt laws in a piece for The Washington Post.
+The Chief Executive of the world's most valuable company criticizes anti-LGBT laws in a piece for The Washington Post.

 Apple's chief executive Tim Cook has written an op-ed for The Washington Post condemning a "dangerous" wave of legislation in the US that could allow citizens to avoid anti-discrimination laws by citing their personal religious beliefs.